djangodeployment/django-deployment-book/10-recovery2.rst

 Some of these procedures will be triggered by an event, such as losing data.
 Recovery testing, however, and copying offline, will not be triggered; *you* must take care that they occur.
-This can be as simple as adding a few recurring entries in your calendar, or as hard as inventing foolproof procedures to be added to the company's operations manual.
-Whatever you do, you must make sure it works. **If you don't test recovery, it is almost certain it will take too long when you need it, and it is quite likely that you will not be unable to recover at all.**
+This can be as simple as adding a few recurring entries to your calendar, or as hard as inventing foolproof procedures to be added to the company's operations manual.
+Whatever you do, you must make sure it works. **If you don't test recovery, it is almost certain it will take too long when you need it, and it is quite likely you will be unable to recover at all.**

 Chapter summary
 ---------------